Alcoholic's Guide to Disney World

 Drinking at the hotel

 The large food court style dining areas sell individual bottles of beer and wine for outrageous prices.
 Expect to pay $6-$8 for a single serving, basically airplane or ballpark prices.
 The sit-down restaurants also serve overpriced domestics which you'll have to pay out of pocket for if you're doing the Disney meal plan.
 There's also a bar at many of the pools where you can pay $6 for a draft beer.
+The Yacht Club bar is the only one I really spent any time at.
+There's not much seating but the bar had a great selection.

 Bring your own.
 Chances are you'll be flying into Orlando.
 You'll have to check at least one large bag because you just have to bring five outfits for each day you're there.
 You'll want to leave some extra room in the bag for all the crap you'll buy though.
 So pack a few bottles of your favorite beverage to fill it up.
 I'd recommend those mini-bottles of wine that are $5-$6 for a four-pack.
 Try to get 'em in plastic, they'll be cheaper and definitely won't break when they're tossed around.